dievoom-png/myblog1/content/posts/UnderstandingKeyloggers/index.md

 One day i decided to sharpen my C skills and get to implementing a keylogger.
 But then i found myself lost in a rabbithole of MSDN docs, Stackoverflow threads and other forums dating to 2002 or something...
 So i wrote this for whoever wants to learn more about how actually keylogging works so hopefully you won't find yourself reading a  22 year old post ;)

 > Please note that some concepts have been simplified for the purpose of this keylogger implementation.
 This is done to focus on the core functionality and should not be considered a comprehensive treatment of the underlying principles.
+Ofcourse *this is for educational purposes only* blah blah.

 So now thats that out of the way, ever thought how keyboard handles a key input anyways? because thats what we will be talking about starting with...